henrietta-k/adapt-learning-wiki/Accessability.md

 **dialog** - An application window that is designed to interrupt the current processing of an application in order to prompt the user to enter information or require a response such as tutor extension.

+**document** - Information that is declared as document content, as opposed to a web application.
+Used for media component transcript.

 **heading** - A heading for a section of the page.

 **link** - An interactive reference to an internal or external resource that, when activated, causes the user agent to navigate to that resource.